-Social media platforms have recently become less collaborative in supporting independent academic research.
-This guide offers some practical recommendations on designing field experiments that, using browser extensions, do not require direct involvement of these platforms.
+\xhdr{Conclusion} Social media platforms have recently become less collaborative in supporting independent academic research~\cite{allen2025platform}.
+This guide offers practical recommendations for designing field experiments that use browser extensions and do not require direct involvement from these platforms.
 Our recommendations are focused on social media feeds, but many aspects generalize beyond this setup.
-With this guide, we hope to foster a community of independent researchers who aim to investigate social media's impact on society and contribute to designing healthier online spaces.
+With this guide, we hope to foster a community of independent researchers who aim to investigate social media's impact on society and to contribute to the design of healthier online spaces.